Dr. Joe Leppanen

 Medically, Alanna enjoys surgery and anesthesia work, cytology, pharmacology, and emergency care.
 Most of all, she loves helping to educate pet owners on the best possible ways to care for their furry friends—talking one-on-one with pet parents is her favorite part of every shift!

 Away from work, Alanna enjoys reading, hunting, traveling, and spending quality time with her family.
-She shares her life with her boyfriend, her young daughter, Dylan, and four dogs named Kiwi, Zoey, Jake, and Glimmer.
+She shares her life with her husband, her young daughter, Dylan, and four dogs named Kiwi, Zoey, Jake, and Pancakes.

 Shondi grew up right here in the Lansing area, and felt a natural inclination toward pets from the time she was a little girl.
 She’s always considered it her responsibility to nurture the animals who offer so much to their loving owners.
 Working as a veterinary assistant allows Shondi to do just that!